Truck Driver Recruiting: Challenges and Opportunities

-The transportation industry is generally known for stability and good wages, but that doesn’t mean it’s easy for companies to fill jobs.
+Despite increasing wages and job stability within the transportation industry, many companies are finding it extremely difficult to fill their open jobs.
 Qualified candidates can afford to be picky, which means employers need to work hard to attract them and keep them happy.

 McNiel agrees, saying the industry’s image needs a makeover and that corporate culture needs to shift to better source truck drivers.
-The ATA offers a program that is meant to boost trucking’s image in particular.
+The American Trucking Associations (ATA), for example, works to boost trucking’s image in particular.
 In fact, the organization’s annual Mike Russell Trucking Image Award recognizes individuals, carriers, trucking organizations, and suppliers that boost the industry’s image.

-The DOL found that inadequate access to non-traditional labor pools such as women, veterans and people with disabilities were also problems.
+The DOL found that inadequate access to non-traditional labor pools such as women, veterans, and people with disabilities, were also problems.
 Providing a strong work-life balance for employees can be a good way to start changing the culture while also improving the industry’s image, McNiel says.

 Millennials tend to not consider skilled trades as career opportunities, which can make it harder for employers to recruit for those positions, especially as millennials and Gen Y take over the workforce.
-McNiel says transportation companies are having a difficult time reaching Millennials, and that members of Generation X are finding work in other industries.
+McNiel says transportation companies are having a difficult time reaching younger workers, and that members of Gen X are finding work in other industries.

 It’s vital that companies get the word out about the opportunities they can offer to young employees.
 Todd Berger, president and CEO of Redwood Logistics, says his company recruits college graduates heavily on college campuses and attends college job fairs, looking for top talent among college graduates.